ab2pentest/ab2.github.io/_posts/2021-12-14-No-Wsl-After-2Day.md

 # Download

-The used softwares and apps in this document can be found below:
+Below are the software and application names mentioned in this document:

 [Windows Terminal Preview](https://www.microsoft.com/store/productId/9N8G5RFZ9XK3)